Safety depends on a partnership between the program, St. Lawrence University, program participants, and their families.

 We remind students that study abroad programs cannot provide the same level of support that they have on campus in the areas of physical and emotional healthcare.

-Not all US prescribed medications are available abroad, for example ADHD medications, and there are restrictions on mailing medications to many countries.
-Prescription medication should be packed in their carry-on in their original containers to avoid delay at customs.
+Not all US prescribed medications are available abroad (for example ADHD medications), and there are restrictions on mailing medications to many countries.
+Prescription medication should be packed in the carry-on in its original container to avoid delay at customs.
 We also recommend that students carry a copy of all prescriptions including the latin compound of the medication.
-US prescriptions cannot necessarily be filled abroad but the prescription will allow a physician or pharmacist in the host country to know what has been prescribed in the past.
+US prescriptions may not necessarily be filled abroad, but the prescription will allow a physician or pharmacist in the host country to know what has been prescribed in the past.

-A Medical Orientation session will be conducted by staff from the University Health Center for students participating on a program that requires immunizations/vaccinations.
+A Medical Orientation session will be conducted by staff from the University Health Center for students participating in a program that requires immunizations/vaccinations.